Biofeedback in Stress Management

 The inputs from the prefrontal cortex flow to the dorsomedial amygdala complex.

-The different types of stressors engage different brain networks, requiring fine-tuned functional neuroanatomical processing.
-This integration of information from the stressor itself may result in rapid activation of the Hypothalamus-Pituitary-Adrenal (HPA) axis and the Sympathetic-Adreno-Medullar (SAM) axis, the two major components involved in the stress response.
+Different stressors engage different brain networks, requiring fine-tuned functional neuroanatomical processing.
+This information integration from the stressor itself may result in rapid activation of the Hypothalamus-Pituitary-Adrenal (HPA) axis and the Sympathetic-Adreno-Medullar (SAM) axis, the two major components involved in the stress response.

-The inputs from the prefrontal cortex flow to the dorsomedial amygdala complex, which appears to represent the highest point of origination for the “fight-or-flight”.
-From the dorsomedial amygdala complex, the downward flow of neural impulses passes to the lateral and posterior hypothalamic regions and continues to descend through the thoracic spinal cord, converging at the celiac ganglion, and then innervating the adrenal medulla.
+The inputs from the prefrontal cortex flow to the dorsomedial amygdala complex, which appears to represent the highest point of origination for the “fight-or-flight.”
+From the dorsomedial amygdala complex, the downward flow of neural impulses passes to the lateral and posterior hypothalamic regions.
+It continues to descend through the thoracic spinal cord, converging at the celiac ganglion and then innervating the adrenal medulla.

 Adrenal glands produce adrenal medullary catecholamine: norepinephrine (noradrenaline) and epinephrine (adrenaline).